SparshithNR/doc-tester/README.md

 # DocTester

 This library is used to run code samples in markdown documents as acceptance tests, using simple comment-based assertions.
-By testing code snippets in documentation, you can have greater confidence that code in your documentation works as advertised.
+By testing code snippets in documentation, you can have greater confidence that code in your documentation works as advertised. doc-tester expects code snippets in the markdown to follow a certain assertion language.
+Please rewrite markdown file to adhere to doc-tester's [format](#assertions-in-doc).

 ## Table of Contents